 The number of offenders in custody.
 To have custody of a prisoner, a state or the Federal Bureau of Prisons (BOP) must physically hold that person in one of its facilities.
 A locality, state, or the BOP may have custody of a prisoner over whom a different government maintains jurisdiction.

-The set of victimizations reported to NCVS all of which occurred within the same calendar year.
-For all years prior to 1996, Criminal Victimization in the United States tables are based upon data year.
-Beginning in 1996 and later years, tables are based upon collection year.
+The set of victimizations reported to NCVS, all of which occurred within the same calendar year.
+For all years prior to 1996, Criminal Victimization in the United States tables are based on data year.
+Beginning in 1996 and later years, tables are based on collection year.
 See "Collection Year."